Why Were Life Savers Holes Discontinued? The Real Story (2026)

 Were Life Savers Holes popular?

-They were heavily promoted and got attention quickly, but they were also very short-lived.
+They were heavily promoted and got attention quickly.
 Some later coverage describes them as an early success before the recall interrupted the launch.

 Did they ever come back?

-Yes, later reports say they returned in 1991 with safer packaging, but the relaunch did not last.
+Yes, later reports say they returned in 1991 with safer packaging, but the relaunch wound down quickly.

 Summary